 Zainab joined Watsi on September 3rd, 2015.
 Seven years ago, Zainab joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Zainab's most recent donation traveled 6,200 miles to support Davin, a bright and active 10-year-old student from Cambodia, to fund surgery of his inner ear so he can hear and communicate better.
+Zainab's most recent donation traveled 5,900 miles to support Pwey, a 72-year-old man from Thailand, to fund lens replacement surgery.

 Zainab has funded healthcare for 88 patients in 14 countries.